daslef/ithub-itday-april-refine/docs/guides-concepts/routing/index.md

 console.log(sorters); // [{ field: "id", order: "asc" }]
 ```

-Check the examples below to see how you can use `useTable` with router integration.
+Check the example below to see how you can use `useTable` with router integration.

-Notice how `components/products/list.tsx` is the same, regardless of the router integration.

-#### React Router

 import { ReactRouterUseTableUsage } from "./react-router/use-table-usage";